-Because our sample size was small (n = 18), we considered only 1 variable for each model and calculated AICc values.
-Models with $\leq 2 \Delta AICc$ were considered to have an equivalent support as the best model with the smallest AICc value (Burnham & Anderson 2002).
-We then calculated Akaike weight $(\omega_i)$ for each model.
-Because no single model had an $\omega_i$ over 0.9, we averaged top models that had a cumulative $\omega_i > 0.9$ to obtain the coefficient and SE for each variable that was contained in top models.
-Relative importance of variables was determined based on $\omega_i$ of the top models, and variables with SE larger than the absolute value of coefficient were excluded from the final model.
-We used the area under the receiver operating characteristic curve (AUC) to determine performance of the final model: 1.0 was perfect discrimination ability and 0.5 was no discrimination ability (Pearce & Ferrier 2000).
+As our sample size was small (n = 18), we considered only one variable for each model and calculated their AICc value.
+Models with $\leq 2 \Delta AICc$ were considered as having an equivalent support to the best model with the smallest AICc value (Burnham & Anderson 2002).
+We then calculated Akaike weight (ω_i) for each model.
+Since no single model had an ω_i over 0.9, we averaged top models that had a cumulative $\omega_i > 0.9$ to obtain the coefficient and SE for each variable that was contained in top models.
+Relative importance of variables was determined based on ω_i of the top models, and variables with SE larger than the absolute value of coefficient were excluded from the final model.
+We used the area under the receiver operating characteristic curve (AUC) to determine performance of the final model, with 1.0 showing perfect discrimination ability and 0.5 showing no discrimination ability (Pearce & Ferrier 2000).